-three men joined forces in Switzerland, all bolstered by the belief that finance should be a force for good: Armin Villiger, an economic consultant; Leo Bächler, a sustainability expert; and Klaus Tischhauser from the traditional banking industry.
+three men joined forces in Switzerland, all bolstered by the belief that finance should be a force for good: Leo Baechler, a sustainability expert; Armin Villiger, an economic consultant with microfinance experience; and Klaus Tischhauser, an investment banking professional.
 Armin and Leo had traveled together through Tanzania and seen the inspiring possibilities of microfinance.
 Klaus had just returned from a 2-year cycling trip from Zurich to Cape Town and was hungry to take the lessons he learned from his twenty-country trip and put them into action.

 With further encouragement from Swiss ambassador Thomas Füglister to continue in the entrepreneurial fight against poverty, they wasted no time.
-In April of 2003, they founded responsAbility with a mission to empower the developing world through microfinance.
-And after only 5 years with Klaus Tischhauser as CEO, the company’s success was clear, with USD 705 million AuM invested in 216 companies in 48 countries.
+In April of 2003, responsAbility was founded with a mission to empower the developing world through microfinance.
+And after only 5 years with Klaus Tischhauser as CEO, the company’s success was clear, with USD 705 million assets under management invested in 216 companies in 48 countries.

-The company flourished with strong commitments from various important players in the Swiss financial services industry.
-And at that point, responsAbility recognized the need, given the nature of its investments, to be locally embedded.
-So over the next years, the company opened offices in Lima, Nairobi, Mumbai, Paris, Oslo, Bangkok, and Tbilisi.
+responsAbility flourished with strong commitments from various important players in the Swiss financial services industry.
+And at that point, the firm recognized the need, given the nature of its investments, to be locally embedded.
+So over the next years, responsAbility opened offices in Lima, Nairobi, Mumbai, Paris, Oslo, Bangkok, and Tbilisi.